 This type of steak is known for being very juicy and tender, with less fat than other cuts.
 When compared to other cuts, it falls between a Ribeye and a Filet.
 We recommend a bolder style red with balanced acidity such as a Brunello di Montalcino.

 This popular cut of meat can either be reversely seared, slowly smoked or grilled normally.
 Tri-tip is known for being very lean and tender meat, therefore it pairs well with medium to light wines such as Barbera or even Aglianico.

 These thin cuts of steak are much smaller than the others and are best grilled hot and fast to avoid over-charring.
 We recommend pairing skirt and hanger steak with either Montepulciano d’Abruzzo or Chianti Classico.

 These delicious steaks and wine pairings make for the perfect date night and a great opportunity to show off your grilling skills to your date or remind your spouse why they married you.
-For more detailed information on the different Italian wine types listed above, click here.
+Visit us over at Vindulge for more detailed information on the different Italian wine types listed above.